xcczach/SJTU-Echo/README.md

 You can start with strategy `nothing` for test.

-Add `--small_questions` to use the smaller question set.
+Add `--small-questions` to use the smaller question set.

 ### Start server